FAQ

 3. Our prices are minor compared to the cost of repeated refusals.

-A huge number of applicants have been refused repeatedly, sometimes as many as twenty times.
+Many applicants have been refused repeatedly, sometimes as many as twenty times.
 That could cost more than $6,000 depending on the visa class, $3,700 for most.
-It’s fairly common to have five or more refusals, a cost of $925 to $1,500.
+It's fairly common to have five or more refusals, a cost of $925 to $1,500.
 At that point, having consulted VisaReady could have been a massive savings of both money and time.

 4. We're worth the investment.